 But have you ever been thinking of traveling with your family when you are on tour?
 That’s what some artists have done when they’re on tour?

 Yeah.
 There is always that option, but it’s not good for kids.
 It’s not good for kids.
 Not good for young kids.
 I don’t think they’d travel.
 Not really.
 But this alongside from keep getting home, much as fly home.
 Get a couple of days off and fly back.
 They asked me how many days I could do it in a row.
 I said, “Probably three.”
 But now I’m thinking to myself, “Maybe I should’ve said two.
 Then I can get home for two days.”
 But yeah.
 I can do that now.
 It should be funny.
 I better get up there, I guess, haven’t I?

 Definitely!
 However, it’s going to be great that you’re finally going to tour more because you haven’t done too many public live performances during the past few years?

 No. Not many.
 Not that many.
-I did a guest thing with Ritchie Blackmore, at the O2, last August.
+I did a guest thing with Ritchie Blackmore at the O2 last August.
 Not August, the August before.
-Last August I did the show with Trevor Horn.
-And it went down really well actually.
+Last August, I did the show with Trevor Horn.
+And it went down really well.
 It was very, very good.
 I did a tour here two years ago.
 I did a show with Brian May.
 I did an evening with him.
 After that, Brian said, “Would you like to even–?”
 “Yeah.
 Of course.
 Of course, I will.”
 And then he said, “I’ll get Rick.
 I’ll get Rick.
 I’ll get Rick Wakeman.
 So, it was three of us.
 It was a lot of fun.

-I have seen that one in YouTube “Laughs.”
+I have seen that one on YouTube “Laughs.”
 But our time seems to be used now.
-Thank you for doing this interview and best of luck with your new album!
+Thank you for doing this interview, and best of luck with your new album!